 French Toast Shots

 - .5 oz Fireball Cinnamon Whiskey

 - .5 oz Dr. McGillicuddy’s Butterscotch Schnapps

 Combine all the ingredients in a mixing tin and fill it with ice.
 Shake and strain into a small glass rimmed with cinnamon sugar.
 Multiply the recipe evenly for multiple servings.
 Make up to 6 mixed shots at a time in a single mixing tin and tumbler set up.

 Frozen Cinnamon Mudslide

 - 3 Scoops Vanilla Ice Cream

 - 1 cup Ice

 In a blender, combine everything EXCEPT FOR THE ICE and blend on high until smooth.
-Uncover blender and add ice and blend on high until desired consistency is reached.
+Uncover the blender and add ice, then blend on high until the desired consistency is reached.
 Decorate the inside of a hurricane glass with chocolate syrup by lightly squeezing the bottle into a tilted glass.
-Rotate the glass and move the syrup from the bottom to the top of the glass making a single swirled line.
+Rotate the glass and move the syrup from the bottom to the top of the glass, making a single swirled line.
 Pour in the cocktail and enjoy it!